forrestedw/default-laravel/README.md

 # default-laravel
-A basic Laravel setup
+Start your next laravel project faster.

-This is my default Laravel site.
-It's the site I often start a project with.
-It includes the tool packages I use to code, TailwindCSS installed, webpack set up for Tailwind and BrowserSync, and some basic blade template changes.
+This is clean Laravel install with added tools and changes to get your next project started faster.
+It includes useful tools for increasing efficiency, TailwindCSS, webpack set up for Tailwind and BrowserSync, and some basic blade template changes.

 ## What this repo contains

-### Packages
+### Dependencies
-These are the packages this repo pulls in:
+These are the dependencies this repo pulls in:

 ```
 $ composer require barryvdh/laravel-debugbar --dev